 The Transportation Alternatives Program (TAP) was first authorized under the Moving Ahead for Progress in the 21st Century Act (MAP-21) and reauthorized as the Transportation Alternatives Set-Aside under the FAST Act.
-This program was designed to provide funding for programs and projects that expand transportation choices with a focus on non-traditional transportation projects, including bicycle and pedestrian facilities; safe routes to school programs and projects.
+This program was designed to provide funding for programs and projects that expand transportation choices with a focus on non-traditional transportation projects. including bicycle and pedestrian facilities; safe routes to school programs and projects.

 An established procedure and criteria is utilized by the MPO for the selection of projects to be funded with the portion of TAP funds annually allocated to the Rockford Urbanized Area through IDOT.
 The project selection criteria can be found in the Transportation Alternatives Program Guidance and Application Packet.
-The procedures and criteria developed by the MPO ensures that selected projects will have regional significance and will further the goals, objectives, and projects outlined in Transportation Plan for The Rockford Region, Bicycle and Pedestrian Plan for the Rockford Metropolitan Area, and Greenways: A Green Infrastructure Plan for Boone and Winnebago Counties.
+The procedures and criteria developed by the MPO ensures that selected projects will have regional significance and will further the goals, objectives, and projects outlined in Transportation for Tomorrow (2040): A Long Range Transportation Plan for the Rockford Region, Bicycle and Pedestrian Plan for the Rockford Metropolitan Area, and Greenways: A Green Infrastructure Plan for Boone and Winnebago Counties.